amethyst/rfcs/rfcs/0000-state-separation.md

 This became necessary since it's a feature that is used in the `renderable` example to asynchronously load assets, and defer creation of the `Example` state until those assets have been loaded.

-Since we no longer return a full state in `Trans`, I decided to implement a resource called `States<S, E>` that can be used to associate new state callbacks.
+Since we no longer return a full state in `Trans`, I decided to implement a resource called `States<S, E>` that can be used to associate new state handlers.

 If you look at the `renderable` example in this PR you should get a feel for how it works.

-Similarly as before, we only maintain one instance of the callbacks per state.
+Similarly as before, we only maintain one instance of the handlers per state.
 When a state is added here, it is correctly lifecycled, old state is `on_stop`:ed, new state is `on_start`:ed.

 Here's an example taken from the `examples/renderable`: